borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 these options in the `hooks:` section of your configuration.

 <span class="minilink minilink-addedin">New in version 1.7.6</span> With
-PostgreSQL, MariaDB, and MySQL, you can optionally dump "all" databases to separate files instead of one combined dump file, allowing more convenient restores of individual databases.
+PostgreSQL, MariaDB, MySQL and InfluxDB, you can optionally dump "all" databases to separate files instead of one combined dump file, allowing more convenient restores of individual databases.
 Enable this by specifying your desired database dump `format`:

 ```yaml
 postgresql_databases: